fenago/learn-java-12-programming/lab_guide/Lab_10.md

 Network Programming
 ===================

-In this chapter, we will describe and discuss the most popular network protocols -- **User Datagram Protocol** (**UDP**), **Transmission Control Protocol** (**TCP**), **HyperText Transfer Protocol** (**HTTP**), and **WebSocket** -- and their support from the **Java Class
+In this lab, we will describe and discuss the most popular network protocols -- **User Datagram Protocol** (**UDP**), **Transmission Control Protocol** (**TCP**), **HyperText Transfer Protocol** (**HTTP**), and **WebSocket** -- and their support from the **Java Class